dan11109/Cryptography-and-Network-Security-Project/README.md

 # Cryptography-and-Network-Security-Project

-Project for encrypted banking trasactoins using RSA and tripple DES.
+Project for encrypted banking trasactoins using RSA and triple DES.

 Group Members:
 - Will Hawkins (hawkiw2@rpi.edu)